RafinEazdan/better-emart/README.md

-# SuperProduct Landing Page
+# EduHive

-A modern, responsive landing page for SuperProduct, built with Next.js and Tailwind CSS.
+A modern, responsive landing page for Eduhive, built with Next.js and Tailwind CSS.

 ## Overview

-This project is a single-page landing site that showcases SuperProduct's features, about section, and contact information.
+This project is a single-page landing site that showcases EduHive's features, about section, and contact information.
 The site includes:

 - Responsive design that works on all devices
 - Smooth scrolling navigation